godot-dimensions/g4mf/specification/parts/data.md

 If using a base64-encoded string, it MUST be a data URI, which starts with the MIME type data prefix `data:application/octet-stream;base64,` and is followed by the base64-encoded data.

-For binary `.g4b` G4MF files, `"uri"` MUST NOT be defined for the buffer at index 0, which is special and always refers to the binary blob data chunk at the end of the file.
+For binary `.g4b` G4MF files, `"uri"` is usually not defined for the buffer at index 0, which indicates the buffer refers to the binary blob data chunk at the end of the file.
 For all other buffers in a binary G4MF, `"uri"` SHOULD NOT contain base64-encoded data, since that would be less efficient than just storing the same data in the binary blob data chunk in buffer 0.

 ## Buffer Views